Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/OutlierDetection.md

 "unflagging" instead of the usual flagging.
 The :py:attr:`flag` keyword can be passed to all the functions and defaults to the selected translation schemes :py:const:`bad <saqc.constants.BAD>` flag level.

-Evaluation and showing proofs the tweaking did indead improve the flagging result:
+Evaluation and showing proofs the tweaking did in deed improve the flagging result:
 ```python
 >>> i_saqc = i_saqc.evaluate()
 >>> i_saqc.show()